LogtalkDotOrg/logtalk3/CUSTOMIZE.md

     essential if you're writing portable Logtalk applications

 Check the `adapters/NOTES.md` file for Prolog specific compatibility notes.
-Some back-end Prolog compilers don't support all the possible compilation flags values.
-In addition, some back-end Prolog compilers provide limited support for settings files in some operating-systems.
+Some backend Prolog compilers don't support all the possible compilation flags values.
+In addition, some backend Prolog compilers provide limited support for settings files in some operating-systems.